Quick game performance tips for the casual gamer – Ready to Play?

 How much bandwidth do you really need?

 You might be surprised to know that you don’t that much bandwidth for a great gaming experience.
+For example, if you are keen on playing browser games like Drift Boss, you might only need to download half a gigabyte of data (initially, most of these files will be cached in your browser after the first load) to play through the entire game.
 However, it may not be the bandwidth that causing your lagging issue but other elements on your network – so check this out:

 Optimize Your Computer